Innovation Fellows Program

 - Specialized cohort activities/content

-- Mentoring by CMU alumni and partners
+- Dedicated mentoring by CMU entrepreneurs in residence, alumni and partners

 - Commitment from each fellow to join the venture/company as a full-time founder/employee